-University inventions have led to more than 600 US Patents with 39 US patents issued to UConn inventors in FY18 alone.
+University inventions have led to more than 650 US Patents with 30 US patents issued to UConn inventors in FY19 alone.
 Additionally, many of our faculty have more intellectual property and patents based on their work at other institutions.

 Recent state initiatives, such as Next Generation Connecticut and Bioscience Connecticut, have enhanced the University's role as a center for innovation, but reduced state funding for new faculty hires has substantially limited its capacity to maximize the hoped for return on investment.
-A new \$169.5 million UConn Technology Park with an anchor facility, the Innovation Partnership Building, designed to house industry-academic research collaborations, is substantially complete and will develop and grow industry relationships and entrepreneurship at the University.
+A new \$169.5 million UConn Technology Park with an anchor facility, the Innovation Partnership Building, designed to house industry-academic research collaborations, officially opened in September 2018 and will continue to develop and grow industry relationships and entrepreneurship at the University.
 These initiatives will provide a robust pipeline of innovation, talent, and unique research facilities for technology development, business incubation, and growth.